 Need an accelerator to empower your team?

-Leverage an experienced facilitator when piloting the design thinking process for the first time.
+Leverage an experienced facilitator when piloting design thinking activities or the Design Sprint process for the first time.
 Their insight and guidance will ensure that your initiative stays on track and delivers valuable outcomes.

 Has your team tried design thinking?